 Many times‚ though‚ banks won’t agree to that because they can sell the house for close to the sale price at auction and still have the option of coming after a borrower for the difference‚ called a deficiency judgment.
 This can be devastating to a family that gets out from under a house that has plummeted in value.

-But bankruptcy in Los Angeles may be a far better option for many homeowners.
+But bankruptcy in Woodland Hills may be a far better option for many homeowners.
 In bankruptcy‚ homeowners can discharge years of debt that has built up in this bad economy‚ which can enable them to again make mortgage payments.

 And filing for bankruptcy immediately stops the foreclosure process.
 That means that if your house‚ whether it’s one payment down the road toward foreclosure or set for auction‚ can’t be taken from you.
 Once debt issues are resolved through bankruptcy‚ it’s possible you can continue to live in your house after it’s over.